 Food should be medicine; medicine should be food. - African proverb.

-Fermentation is a natural process where microorganisms like bacteria or yeast break down sugars in food without oxygen.
-The process creates useful products (e.g. fermented milk can be made into butter, yoghurt, cheese, etc).
-Fermentation was one of the first methods humans used to preserve food before the invention of refrigeration and canning.
+For example, fermented milk can be made into butter, yoghurt, cheese, etc which last longer than fresh milk).
+Fermentation was one of the first methods humans used to preserve food before refrigeration, pasteurisation, and canning were invented.

 Fermentation has been part of human diets for thousands of years.
 It has many health benefits including:

 There are over 5000 different fermented foods consumed globally.
 Across Africa and African diaspora there are rich traditions of fermentation.
 The earliest example of spontaneously fermented milk dates from 10,000BCE in North Africa.
+Experts believe that Africa may have the richest variety of lactic acid fermented foods.

 Fermenting has traditionally been a way to preserve food.
 Making foods last longer can help save money.
 In these tough times, we’re all looking for ways spend less on food while still enjoying a tasty, healthy food.
 Fermenting also increases the nutritional value of foods.
 Win-win.